 The distribution of accidental fires across the UK is particularly uncertain.
-Distribution maps have been made using the Land Cover Map 2007 supplied by CEH27.
-The land cover type has been matched to the type of accidental fire as shown in Table 3.6.
+Distribution maps were made using the Land Cover Map 2007 supplied by CEH39.
+The land cover type was matched to the type of accidental fire as shown in Table 3.4.
 Classes were added together on an equal basis to make aggregated land cover maps for each NAEI sector.